Building our learning culture

 Week 6 – Mission Debrief, Rest and Reflect

-We encourage students to present their projects in any large variety of ways, to encourage their unique sense of creativity, strengths, and expression.
+We encourage students to present their projects in a large variety of ways to encourage their unique sense of creativity, strengths, and expression.
 Some project approaches students have chosen include:

 - Creating posters, brochures, books,